chringel21/chringel.dev/content/blog/2023/prototyping-a-network-analysis-app/index.md

 Then I added a form with a button to the frontend to make a call to the backend.
 The response, Geojson points, would then be added to the map.

-{% image "./load_points.png", "Map with a button and points" %}
+{% imagenjk "./load_points.png", "Map with a button and points" %}

 ### A second route: `/isochrone` 🛣️